AI Statistics for Non-Majors

 A foundation for prompt standardization that can be shared with team members

-Hands-on experience with prompts that can be applied immediately to real-world projects
+Hands-on prompt experience that can be applied immediately to real-world projects

 Future competitiveness as a “developer collaborating with AI”